L-X-T/r-software-basic/labs/07a_template-driven-forms.md

 </ng-container>
 ```

+4. To make this component reusable for different fields, you might want to add another input for the field name like (`@Input() fieldLabel = 'Field';`).
+Now you can also use the same component for the `to` field and also later for Reactive Forms.

-This component should be able to be called up as follows:
+5. This component should be able to be called up as follows:

 ```html
 <div class="form-group">